quchangle1/LLM-Tool-Survey/README.md

 This is the collection of papers related to tool learning with LLMs.
 These papers are organized according to our survey paper ["Tool Learning with Large Language Models: A Survey"](https://arxiv.org/abs/2405.17935).

-We have noticed that PaperAgent and Wang Knowledge have provided a [brief](https://mp.weixin.qq.com/s/pPkrHHkmVC29e_c2U8YEGg) and a [comprehensive](https://mp.weixin.qq.com/s/SnvxsKmkgI_kHvwaLUK-0A) introduction in Chinese, respectively.
+We have noticed that PaperAgent and 旺知识 have provided a [brief](https://mp.weixin.qq.com/s/pPkrHHkmVC29e_c2U8YEGg) and a [comprehensive](https://mp.weixin.qq.com/s/SnvxsKmkgI_kHvwaLUK-0A) introduction in Chinese, respectively.
 We greatly appreciate their assistance.

 Please feel free to contact us if you have any questions or suggestions!